Enums

 }

-In Code-first we can also bind the enum type to any other .NET type, for example a string.
+In code-first, you can bind an enum type to any .NET type, such as string.

 C#